In addition to my essay, as to commentary and clarifying comments in brackets [ ] only: © Mark Rosenblit

 IBM's solution 1: Establish different codes for each classification of concentration camp prisoners.
 Prisoner Code 8 designated a Jew.
 Status Code 6 designated killed by gas chamber.
 In this way, the Reich always knew how many Jews it was killing.
 In extermination camps, almost all Jews were murdered upon arrival in an IBM-aided system that metered victims from ghettos to train to death camp in murderous synchrony.

-IBM's solution 2: Create the "Extermination by
+solution 2: Create the

-an IBM customer site in every concentration camp.
+death.
+There was an IBM customer site in every concentration camp.

 Had it not been for the continued conscious involvement of iconic American corporations in Hitler's war against the Jews, the speed, shape and statistics of the Holocaust as we know it would have been dramatically different.
 No one knows how different, but the astronomical dimensions could have never been achieved.
 For their part, American corporate collaborators have long tried to obscure or hide the details of their collusion using the well-known tools of corporate misinformation, financial contributions and bought and paid-for historian reviews.
 But in era when people no longer believe big corporations, the dots can be fully connected to unveil the outlines of an indispensable Nazi nexus.